Financial success come is putting your money into financial assets

 Jilly and Beck have another brother Jacob who does not collect anything.
 Instead, Jacob owns a $70,000 car.
 Like many North American’s he takes a lot of pride in owning his car.
 In fact, Jacob’s wife would argue that his car is more important to him than she is.
 Is Jacob’s $70,000 car an asset?
 Most people will and should include their cars on their net worth statement but the problem with most cars is they are depreciating assets.
 In other words, they are counterproductive to wealth because they depreciate in value.
 Cars, therefore, are generally not good financial or retirement assets but rather what I call lifestyle assets.

 Lifestyle assets are generally fun and may be important to living a good life but generally, they are not productive financial assets.

 As the old saying goes, “It’s not how much money you make that counts.
 It’s what you do with your money that counts.”

 The net worth statement is not just important for tracking your wealth but it also helps you to understand what you should do with your money.
 To increase your financial wealth, you need to put your money into productive financial assets.
 For retirement planning, you need to put money into assets that will create retirement income in the future.
 To provide an estate, then put your money into things that will create a bigger estate.

-Although lifestyle assets are fun, they are not typically productive to your financial future.
+Although lifestyle assets are fun, they are not typically productive for your financial future.
 If you want to be more prosperous and wealthy, where are you going to put your money?